wuxc/pywin32doc/md/win32api.md

     The name of the subkey with which the value is associated\.

-If this parameter is None or empty, the function retrieves the value set by the[win32api::RegSetValue](win32api.md#win32apiregsetvalue) method for the key identified by key\.
+If this parameter is None or empty, the function retrieves the value set by the [win32api::RegSetValue](win32api.md#win32apiregsetvalue) method for the key identified by key\.

 #### Comments

 Values in the registry have name, type, and data components\.
 This method